On average students will take 5 years to complete a PhD degree.

 - You must maintain continuous registration and pay fees for each year as a graduate student.

-- Gaps in your registration and payment records may be interpreted by the Faculty of Graduate Studies as interruptions in your program and they may alter your award payments accordingly.
+- Gaps in your registration and payment records may be interpreted by G+PS as interruptions in your program and they may alter your award payments accordingly.

 - Attend all BIOC 530 seminars and present one seminar a year.